-Artist Jo Lathwood's temporary pavilion, Home from Home, is designed to provide a meeting space and venue for arts activities as the Ladden Garden community develops and before more permanent venues like the community centre are available.
+Artist Jo Lathwood's temporary pavilion, Home from Home, was designed to provide a meeting space and venue for arts activities as the Ladden Garden community developed and before more permanent venues like the community centre were available.
 Home from Home was created from repurposed waste material and timber offcuts from building sites, including the development itself and the Whirlpool washing machine factory in Yate.
-It is hosting an engagement programme of creative events and activities, led by visiting and local artists and creatives.
-Events will include family days, workshops with hands on making, performances, walks, talks and exhibitions with artists from Yate and beyond.
-This engagement programme is being delivered with project partner Yate Parish using funding they secured from Arts Council England.
+It hosted an engagement programme of creative events and activities, led by visiting and local artists and creatives.
+Events included family days, workshops with hands on making, performances, walks, talks and exhibitions with artists from Yate and beyond.
+This engagement programme was delivered with project partner Yate Parish using funding secured from Arts Council England.